39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 27. Bachelor’s Button (Centaurea cyanus)

-Bachelor’s buttons, also known as cornflowers, add effortless charm in beautiful color with very little fuss.
+Bachelor’s buttons, also known as cornflowers, add effortless charm with very little fuss.
 Their bright blooms in classic blue, pink, white, purple, and burgundy bring a soft wildflower feel that fits perfectly into an informal cottage garden.

 They’re incredibly easy to grow, handle dry conditions better than most flowers, and often self-seed so they return year after year.
 They always seem to make a garden feel a little more relaxed, like they belong there, whether you planned for them or not.